 Example: If you made $24,000 over 12 months (24,000 % 12 = 2000) then you would set $2000 each month to budget.
 Now, using our example, you would need to open an account for your budget that you would put money into when you make over $2000.
 This would allow you to pull from this account on the months when you make less than $2000 and it would even out, after a few months, to where you will be able to have the same amount to budget monthly.

 How Much You Spend

 Now write down every consistent bill you have monthly.
-This includes home, car, student loans and any other set amount.
-Now you need to figure out how much you spend and whether you can afford to keep spending the same or if you need to change you spending habits.
+This includes home, car, student loans, and any other set amount.
+Now you need to figure out how much you spend and whether you can afford to keep spending the same or if you need to change your spending habits.
 Take one month and track every single item that you purchase.